 8. Get things rolling: Promote your gym

-Now that you have all the certifications and legal paperwork out the way, start your work.
-You’ll need to make sure you’re adequately supplied with everything from machinery to additional utilities, and provide enough training for your staff, before you open your gym, to ensure everyone is on the same page.
+Now that you have all the certifications and legal paperwork out of the way, start your work.
+You’ll need to make sure you’re adequately supplied with everything from machinery to additional utilities, and provide enough training for your staff, before opening up a gym, to ensure everyone is on the same page.

 After this, it’s time to start marketing your gym and doing whatever else you can to get customers through your door.
 People tend to take this casually, but bringing in customers is far from an easy job.
 Here are a few ways through which you can get more people to sign up during your early days: